Medical College for Women and Hospital

-Medical College for Women and Hospital (MCW&H) is a Bangladeshi private medical college for women.
+Medical College for Women and Hospital (Medical College) is a Bangladeshi private medical college for women.
 It has two academic campuses in Uttara, Dhaka, one in Sector - 1 and the other in Uttarkhan.
 The college is affiliated with the Dhaka University as a constituent college.

 Faculty

 The college has 121 faculty members organized in 20 departments representing different fields of medical science.
 It is led by Principal Sheikh Firoz Kabir.